jklintan/Shaders/README.md

 <img src="img/Voronoi_v1.PNG" width = "400" height = "400"/><img src="img/Voronoi_v1white.PNG" width = "400" height = "400"/>

-<p>Added the possibility to display the seeds as points to get a clearer visualization if needed.
-Here with 200 respectively 500 seeds.</p>
+<p>A further update was added with the possibility to display the seeds as points to get a clearer visualization if needed.
+Here with a smaller and larger number of generated seeds. </p>

 <img src="img/Voronoi_v1Seeds.PNG" width = "400" height = "400"/><img src="img/Voronoi500seeds.PNG" width = "400" height = "400"/>